+2.3 Patients with Renal Impairmen

+Creatinine Clearar

+3 DOSAGE FORMS AND STRENGTHS

+Lamivudine Tablets, USP - Scored

+on one side and plain on other side

 5 WARNINGS AND PRECAUTIONS

 5.1 Patients with Hepatitis B Virus Co-infection

+4 CONTRAINDICATIONS

+500 x 500 mm

+with Creatinine Clearance

+30-49

+15-29

+2 DOSAGE AND ADMINISTRATIO 2.1 Recommended Dosage for Adult Patient

+presented in Table 1

+Weight (kg)

+14 to <20

+.
+The dosage of this product is for HIV-I and not for HBV

+orms appropriate for treatment of HIV-1 [see Warnings and Precautions (5.1)].

+6.1 Clinical Trials Experience 6.2 Postmarketing Experience

+7 DRUG INTERACTIONS 7.1 Drugs Inhibiting Organic Cation Transporters 7.2 Sorbitol

+FULL PRESCRIBING INFORMATION

+WARNINGS AND PRECAUTIONS-

-Posttreatment Exacerbations of Hepatitis: Clinical and laboratory evidence of exacerbations of hepatitis have occurred after discontinuation of lamivudine.
-These exacerbations have been detected primarily by serum ALT elevations in addition to re-emergence of HBV DNA.
+Clinical and laboratory evidence of exacerbations of hepatitis have occurred after discontinuation of lamiyudine.
+These exacerbations resistant HBV variants associated with lamivudinehave been detected primarily by serum ALT elevations in addition to re-emergence of HBV DNA.
 Although most events appear to have been self-limited, fatalities have been reported in some cases.
-Similar events have been reported from postmarketing experience after changes from lamivudine-containing HIV-1 treatment regimens to non-lamivudine-containing regimens in patients infected with both HIV-1 and HBV.
-The causal relationship to discontinuation of lamivudine treatment is unknown.
-Patients should be closely monitored with both clinical and laboratory follow-up for at least several months after stopping treatment.
+Similar events have been reported from postmarketing experience after containing antiretroviral regimens has been reported.
+(5.1) changes from lamivudine-containing HIV-1 treatment regimens to non-lamivudine-containing regimens in patients infected with both Lactic acidosis and severe hepatomegaly with steatosis, HIV-1 and HBV.
+The causal relationship to discontinuation of lamiyudine treatment is unknown.
+Patients should be closely monitored including fatal cases, have been reported with the use of with both clinical and laboratory follow-up for at least several months after stopping treatment.

+of lamivudine should be used as part of an appropriate combination regimen.

+5.2 Lactic Acidosis and Severe Hepatomegaly with Steatosis

+5.3 Use with Interferon- and Ribavirin-Based Regimens

+Emergence of Lamivudine-Resistant HRV

+marked transaminase elevations.